watchdog-wms/watchdog-wms-modules/README.md

 If you want to share a module, please read the [contribution guideline](CONTRIBUTING.md).
 Names of all contributers are also added to the [list of contributers](CONTRIBUTORS.txt).

+### Reference book
+The reference book for all modules part of this repository is available at https://watchdog-wms.github.io/watchdog-wms-modules/.

 ### License
 If not otherwise stated in the module folder, all modules are licenced under Apache License 2.0.
 However, please be aware that modules shared in this repository might have individual (more restrictive) licences loacted in their module folder.